ssup2ket/.github/README.md

 The following considerations are reflected in ssup2ket services.

-* Service mesh - ssup2ket services use service mesh for detailed traffic control and easy monitoring.
+* **Service mesh** - ssup2ket services use service mesh for detailed traffic control and easy monitoring.
 Service mesh is applied through [Istio](https://istio.io/).
 Istio uses [OpenTracing](https://opentracing.io/) for easy request tracing between multiple services.

-* Event-driven architecture - ssup2ket service uses event-driven architecture for loose coupling and asynchronous processing.
+* **Event-driven architecture** - ssup2ket service uses event-driven architecture for loose coupling and asynchronous processing.
 [Kafka](https://kafka.apache.org/) is used as the event of ssup2ket services.

-* Transaction pattern - ssup2ket services use [saga pattern](https://microservices.io/patterns/data/saga.html) and [outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html) for stable transaction processing.
+* **Transaction pattern** - ssup2ket services use [saga pattern](https://microservices.io/patterns/data/saga.html) and [outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html) for stable transaction processing.

-* API - ssup2ket services supports HTTP and gRPC as APIs.
+* **API** - ssup2ket services support **HTTP** and **gRPC** as APIs.
 HTTP API is provided for external clients, and gRPC API is provided for use between ssup2ket services.
 HTTP is defined through [OpenAPI 3.0](https://www.openapis.org/) and exposed through swagger.

-* Log - ssup2ket services output the log in plain text format for easy debugging in a personal development environment, and output the log in JSON format for easy parsing when operating in K8s Cluster.
+* **Log** - ssup2ket services output the log in **plain text** format for easy debugging in a personal development environment, and output the log in **JSON** format for easy parsing when operating in K8s Cluster.
 Logs of ssup2ket services are collected by [Fluentd](https://www.fluentd.org/) and stored in [Elastic Search](https://www.elastic.co/elasticsearch/).
 All request related logs output TraceID based on OpenTracing to make it easy to trace the request.

-* Metric - Metrics of ssup2ket services are collected through [Prometheus](https://prometheus.io/) and exporter, and visualized through [Grafana](https://grafana.com/).
+* **Metric** - Metrics of ssup2ket services are collected through [Prometheus](https://prometheus.io/) and exporter, and visualized through [Grafana](https://grafana.com/).

-* CI/CD - ssup2ket services use CI/CD for stable service distribution.
+* **CI/CD** - ssup2ket services use CI/CD for stable service distribution.
 CI (Continuous Integration) is performed through [Github Actions](https://github.com/features/actions) and CD (Continuous Deployment) is performed through [ArgoCD](https://argo-cd.readthedocs.io/en/stable/).

-* Gracefully shutdown - Ssup2ket services supports gracefully shutdown to minimize deployment impact.
-K8s sends SIGTERM signal to notify the app of termination before the app termination.
+* **Gracefully shutdown** - Ssup2ket services supports gracefully shutdown to minimize deployment impact.
+K8s sends **SIGTERM** signal to notify the app of termination before the app termination.
 Therefore, when ssup2ket services receive a sigterm signal, they terminate the service gracefully.